luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 EF: conservatives 35 to 136; PP 141 to 95; centrist liberal groups 106 to 77.

 The timing was accidental.
 If they had come a few days later when the news came through, the conservatives would obviously have done better.
 The Government's slogan was 'For us or against the soldiers' (OP leaves out 'us').
 The earlier round of voting was on 25 June and had already shown a swing to conservatives.

 GC: Before the result of the battle was known crucial newspapers had already deserted the liberals.

 Hamerow: Turnout 30% (34% 1862).
-1.14 million voted in these elections, having fluctuated
-between 1m and 500k since 1849.
+1.14 million voted in these elections, having fluctuated between 1m and 500k since 1849.
 This roughly tallies with the number who attended political meetings in the early 1860s, ~1-2m.
 Conservatives from 36 to 136, liberals from 258 to 172.

+---

-'The war of 1866 did not arise from self defence against a threat to our own existence, nor was it called for by public opinion and the voice of the people.
+'**The war of 1866 did not arise from self defence against a threat to our own existence, nor was it called for by public opinion and the voice of the people.
 It was a struggle recognised in council as necessary, aimed at for a very long time, and prepared with calmness.
 It was a struggle not for the acquisition of land, the expansion of territory, or material gain, but for an ideal good, for a position of power.'
-Moltke, ~1880.
+Moltke, ~1880.**

 First Army (Lusatia) was commanded by Prince Frederick Charles, Wilhelm's nephew.

 Second Army (Silesia) was commanded by the Crown Prince.

-## Factors in the war:
+Factors in the war:

 1. More productive agriculture made bigger armies possible
 2. Conscription
 3. Better maps
 4. Spread of watches allowed more time specific orders
 5. Railway and telegraph
 6. Longer range, faster, and more accurate guns
 7. Spreading education (universal in Prussia)
 8. Mass opinion.
 Hamerow (p396): Treitschke said that 'the saddest thing is: only through a mass movement can a revolution succeed, but our masses think of everything except German unity.'
 Bismarck said near the end of his life: 'I had believed that in the creation of the Reichstag on the basis of universal male suffrage I had found a corrective against the centrifugal force of gravitation of dynastic strivings, and thereby I had overestimated the energy of the national feeling in the mass of the voters.'
 Hamerow argues the masses of central Europe were largely 'neither nationalist not particularist' but swayed with the wind'.
 Left to themselves they would have stuck with the status quo but when it changed after 1866 they changed.
 The great believers in nationalism were among the educated middle classes.
 9. Prussian General Staff
 10. Moltke: strategic offensive (using railways), tactical defensive (Austria vice versa)
 11. Auftragstaktik and trusting NCOs
 12. Wargaming and lessons learned
 13. Needle gun and training, not relying just on 'shock tactics' (charge with bayonets)
 14. Benedek was the type who liked to boast he'd never read a book
 15. Austria had no staff to compare with the Prussian and had inferior training (many soldiers could not communicate in the same language as officers and needed mimes).

 Showalter: Not until 1858 did Austria make the military use of railways the responsibility of the general staff and even after this the section was 'undermanned and marginalised'.
 Over two billion florins were spent on the army in FJ's first decade but much went to theft, bribery and corruption as well as sinecures and pensions.
 In 1862 spending on the army was double Prussia's and almost equal to France's.
 45% of Austrian state spending went to the armed forces 'in that decade' [1850s or 1852-62?].
 Reductions from 179M florins 1861 to 139M 1862 and 118M in 1863 were not short-sighted but reflected parliamentary hostility to the government's attempts to divert army spending to nonmilitary ends like pensions and sinecures.
 They didn't start planning for railway use until 1863 and it was not done well.
 Although there were attempts after 1859 to improve physical fitness, there was little effort to improve marksmanship because it was assumed few of their soldiers could learn.
 Benedek was terrible but he hadn't wanted the job and had pointed out he understood Italy, not Germany.

 In the morning of the battle at Sadowa, the First Army made no progress advancing against the Austrians and by lunchtime the Prussian high command were worried.
 Also in the morning the armies clashed to the north in the Swiepwald.
 A desperate Prussian defence held out and absorbed huge pressure.
 Moltke refused to commit 1st Army's reserves to help.
 Mollinary's actions were similar to Daniel Sickles at Gettysburg — a subordinate committed a good part of the army to a sector the commander did not regard as decisive.
 Arguably Benedek, having lost control, should have reinforced Mollinary.
 He neither stopped him nor reinforced him.
 Scholars have wondered whether a full Austrian all-out attack around noon, before the 2nd Army arrived, could have routed the 1st Army.

-## Showalter: It was a more near-run thing than some such as Wawro think.
+Showalter: It was a more near-run thing than some such as Wawro think.
 Moltke's separation of the armies left them vulnerable to a more able commander who could have decisively attacked either the 1st or 2nd Army before they had time to come together.
-If the 1st Army had been held at Gitschin and the 2nd thrown back into Silesia — if on 3rd the North Army had not had to retreat

-Headlong but still held high ground and was ready to fight another day — then this might have changed the political considerations and forced Prussia to negotiate.
+If the 1st Army had been held at Gitschin and the 2nd thrown back into Silesia — if on 3rd the North Army had not had to retreat headlong but still held high ground and was ready to fight another day — then this might have changed the political considerations and forced Prussia to negotiate.
 Benedek's incompetence meant rapid disaster and no time for diplomacy to help.

 Prussian artillery was generally outclassed and did not contribute significantly.
 The combination of the needle gun and tactical flexibility was decisive.

-'Entre une bataille perdue et une bataille gagnée la distance est immense, il y a des empires.' ['Between a lost battle and a won battle the distance is immense, there are empires.]
+'_Entre une bataille perdue et une bataille gagnée la distance est immense, il y a des empires_.' ['Between a lost battle and a won battle the distance is immense, there are empires.]
 Napoleon before the battle of Leipzig.

 Spectator: 'The political face of the world has changed as it used to change after a generation of war...
 Prussia has leaped in a moment into the position of the first Power of Europe.'